The 29 Acres Transition Academy:

-Students will benefit from Employment Services such as career readiness classes, job preparation and on site job coaching.
-Students will participate in internships, volunteer work, or transitional employment during this time.
+Students will benefit from our employment services, directed by our master’s level certified vocational counselor, such as career readiness classes, job preparation and on site job coaching.
+Students will participate in internships, volunteer work, and transitional employment during this time.

 Everyone benefits from a sense of belonging.
 The 29 Acres Transition Academy provides an environment within our homes, the college campus and our job sites designed to help our students become vibrant, contributing members in all the communities where they are engaged.

 We take an evidence-based approach

 The 29 Acres’ Transition Academy is modeled after the Taft College Transition to Independent Living Program in California for individuals with autism and intellectual disabilities.

-This highly successful on-campus residency program was established in 1995 and has received national and international recognition for its outstanding 10 yr. outcome data.
+This highly successful on-campus residency program has received national and international recognition for its outstanding 10 yr. outcome data.